Structuring Scalr

 Let's get into some more specifics about each scope.

-Used primarily by your account admins as the control plane for the entire platform.
-There are three main themes in the account scope:
+Used primarily by admins as the control plane for the entire platform.
+There are three main themes in the administration scope:

 • Management: Manage environments, IAM, modules, OPA policies, VCS connections, variables, and provider configurations for the entire account.